kherron13/330_project3/SRS.md

 **1.1 Purpose**

-The purpose of this document is to provide a clear understanding of the software requirements for our mobile application known as Boosts.
-It is split into sections to explain in detail how the app will function as a resource for students.
-This document will also serve as a guide to help development teams build upon this project.
+This document was written to provide an understanding of the software requirements for the mobile application known as Boost.
+The information is split into sections and will elaborate on how the app will operate, the advantages of its functions, and the apps non-functional requirements.
+Ultimately, this document is a resource to help users understand the benefits of the app and guide developing teams build upon this project.

 **1.2 Document Conventions**